charliepark/startups-run-by-non-scwms/README.md

 A list of startups run by people who are not straight-cis-white-men.
 Would love your help adding to it!

-#### Why?

-I was inspired by the "About" section of [the Walker and Company](http://walkerandcompany.com/) site, and wanted to find more companies that didn't have the same straight, cis, white dude leadership team.
-I wasn't able to find a list, so I thought I'd make one.

-I also added a "jobs" column in case you're looking to join a company with a diverse leadership team.
-(If you're interested in working with me at IFTTT (even though we aren't on this list), I'd love to tell you more!
-Email me!)

 #### How do I add to it?

 **If you have an account on GitHub:** Pull Requests are great!
 If you haven't done one before, I'd love to show you how to do one!
 Email me ([charlie@charliepark.org](charlie@charliepark.org)) and I'll walk you through it!